SK Sturm Graz: Fans and the Graz Derby

 A study published in 2008 by the German market research institute Sport + Markt showed that Sturm have around 360,000 fans across Austria, which is only second to the number of Rapid Wien supporters.
 In Europe, there are estimated to be 410,000 fans, which ranks them as the 117th-most supported club.

-There are several organised fan groups – the biggest and most well-known are Jewels Sturm and the Brigata Graz, which were both founded in 1994, and Grazer Sturmflut, founded two years later in 1996.
+There are several organised fan groups- a few ones are Jewels Sturm and the Brigata Graz, which were both founded in 1994, and Grazer Sturmflut, founded two years later in 1996.

-Sturm fans have a very strong friendship with fans of German 2.
+Sturm fans have a friendship with fans of German 2.
 Bundesliga club Karlsruhe.
 They have also contacts with fans of Werder Bremen and fans from Pisa and Carrara in the Italian league.
 More recently, they have also had contacts with a group of Maribor ultras.

 Sturm have a big rivalry with cross-town rivals Grazer AK, with whom they compete the Graz Derby.
 In 1974, there was big opposition from both sets of fans against a proposed merger to become "FC Graz."
 Since 1920, excluding the friendly matches (especially before the first official Styrian Cup in 1920), 199 matches have been played between the two, of which there were 185 encounters in the league (130 at the professional level and 55 at amateur level in the Styrian League); an additional seven encounters in the Austrian Cup; one match in the Austrian Supercup; two meetings in the Tschammerpokal and four games in the Styrian Cup.
 The first Derby took place in 1911, the last was dated 2 Nov 2023.
 So far, Sturm have won more derby matches than Grazer AK.

 Other rivalries are with the two Vienna clubs (Austria Wien and Rapid Wien) due to the history of competition for trophies between the three clubs, and as with most ultras the fans have a strong dislike of Red Bull Salzburg, unhappy with the acquisition of Austria Salzburg by Austrian energy drink company Red Bull.